Greek PM offers to restart news broadcasts to defuse crisis

 Before the move, ERT's output was only available via a live stream on the EBU website.

-The move to shutter ERT and fire about 2,600 employees influenced the working group of euro zone ministers and officials, which backed the country's next 3.3-billion-euro (2.8 billion pounds) bailout payment, two Greek finance ministry officials told Reuters on Friday.
+The move to shutter ERT and fire about 2,600 employees influenced the working group of euro zone ministers and officials, which backed the country's next 3.3-billion-euro ($4.4-billion) bailout payment, two Greek finance ministry officials told Reuters on Friday.

 (Writing by George Georgiopoulos)